rahil161190/Retail_E-Commerce_Trend_Analysis/README.md

 Tableau Link:-  https://public.tableau.com/views/TargetCasestudy/AVGSUMFrieghtvalueStatewise2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

-Target Case Study - Analyzing Operations in Brazil
+Retail Case Study - Analyzing Operations in Brazil
 🔍 Overview
-Target, a globally recognized retailer, has built its reputation on innovation, value, and customer experience.
-This study examines Target’s operations in Brazil, based on 100,000 orders placed between 2016 and 2018, offering insights into customer behavior, payment trends, and logistics performance.
+The retail company, a globally recognized brand known for its innovation, value, and customer-centric approach, launched a deep-dive analysis into its Brazilian operations.
+This study, based on 100,000 orders placed between 2016 and 2018, offers insights into customer behavior, payment trends, and logistics performance.

 🚀 Business Problem
-Target aims to optimize its Brazilian market operations by addressing key questions:
+The retail company aims to optimize its Brazilian market operations by addressing key questions:

 Which states contribute the most to revenue growth?